jonhnet/sonde-search/website/frontend/calendars/index.md

 maps in a grid, one for each month of the year, showing the historical landing locations of sondes during that month.

-In my home of Seattle, for example, sondes are hard to retrieve.
+In my home town of Seattle, for example, sondes are hard to retrieve.
 The nearest launch site is Quillayute, about 100 miles (170km) west, with the Olympic forest in between.
 Sondes sometimes make it far enough east to be close to civilization, but often land in the ocean or deep in inaccessible parts of the Olympics.

 The [Seattle-area
 calendar](https://sondesearch.lectrobox.com/vault/calendars/seattle-landings-by-month.webp)